Change in Internal Energy by Performing Work: Drilling in Wood

-In this video, FLIR i7 thermal imaging camera was used.
-The temperature range of a colour scheme was set in the interval of 25 °C and 31 °C, the emissivity was ε = 0.95.
+In this video, the FLIR i7 thermal imaging camera was used.
+The temperature range of the colour scheme was set in the interval of 25 °C and 31 °C, the emissivity was ε = 0.95.

 Whether the experiment is carried out by a teacher or a pupil, we should always check that the board is securely fastened so that there is no danger of it being ejected during drilling.

 If we are worried that we might drill through the underlay, it is advisable to use another piece of wood under the board.

 In the video above, the upper limit of the temperature range was set to 31 °C, so anything with a higher temperature is shown in the same color in the video.
 However, if we don’t limit the temperature range, we would find that the drill bit heats up to a higher temperature than the wood.
 This observation can be made by the students themselves, and together we can formulate a problem task as to why this happens – this experiment can be linked to the concept of different specific heat capacities of substances, which is addressed in, for example, the problem task Comparing Specific Heat of Water and Vegetable Oil.

 Thermal imaging camera basics – link to PDF